• About

 Let’s break down the code:

-mark_linefunction, and then specify that we want the date on the x-axis and the sales on the y-axis. - The
+• For the line chart, we use the mark_line function, and then specify that we want the date on the x-axis and the sales on the y-axis.

-- The code for generating area charts showcases the beauty of Altair’s structure.
-Everything remains the same—all you need to do is change the function being used to
+• The code for generating area charts showcases the beauty of Altair’s structure.
+Everything remains the same—all you need to do is change the function being used to mark_area!

 As you explore other types of visualizations on your own (and in future articles!), Altair’s model for building visualizations will become easier to implement (and hopefully appreciate).